 I'm not kidding.
 From the kitchen units down to the silver plug sockets, you didn't get any of this decor for your 6 MB.

 I finished my smoothie, drinking down the realization that the entire setup was an oasis.

 They'd used a European fitted kitchen and other high-end furnishings that would cost the price of the condo itself to buy and fit (properly) in Thailand.

 Without this stuff, it was a mere hamster cage, without the pretty running wheel and drinking bowl.

 So, before you put that deposit down, make sure you fully understand what, if any, furniture and fittings you will be getting.
 And at what price the top-end stuff in the show home will set you back post-purchase.

 Question: Name a way to make money out of building a condo block other than selling the units?

 Answer: Get truckloads of people to be so overwhelmed at the prospect of a free iPad and “special price today only” that they leave deposits with your commission-hungry sales staff.

-Do yourself a favour and say you are not sure you want to buy, but, if you leave a deposit, it will be so you don’t miss out on the special offer and freebies.
-That said, the deposit must be refundable within 14 days (or other negotiated period).
+Do yourself a favour and make sure the deposit is refundable within 14 days (or other negotiated period).
 Get this in writing.
-Or, if you can afford to throw away 20k, go ahead and enjoy another bottle of free water.
+Or, if you can afford to throw away 20k, go ahead and enjoy another free bottle of water.

-7. Is Your Dream Condo Complex Destined to be a Condotel?
+8. Is Your Dream Condo Part of a Condotel?